w3f/research/docs/polkadot/BABE/Babe.md

 ![](https://i.imgur.com/sA1tq7Z.png)

 Remark that \(k\) is the finality that is provided by BABE.
 Since we have GRANDPA on top of BABE, we expect much earlier finalization.
 This \(k\) value is valid when GRANDPA does not work properly.
-If \(k = 310\), the minimum **epoch length must be 74400 slots which is around 13 hours** according to Theorem 4.
+If \(k = 310\), the minimum **epoch length must be 99200 slots which is around 27 hours** according to Theorem 4.
+However, if GRANDPA finalizes a block earlier than $k$, we do not need to wait for $R/2$ slots more after randomness leaked to finalize the stake distribution so we need less slot number in an epoch.